 4. Be willing to accept honest critique

 Let me emphasize the word critique.
 Critique is helpful, criticism is hurtful.
-Critique address the content, criticism attacks the person.
+Critiques address the content, criticism attacks the person.
 We should welcome critique and be willing to change if proven wrong.

 As stated, I’m sure the individual who messaged me had great intentions.
 However, their message serves as a good example of how not to communicate with recruits or candidates.